chrisandrews672/uci_har_dataset/codebook.md

 Then you can run the r script run_analysis which is available in this repository
 This will create a tidy dataset which contains the following

+# Key files defined

+# run_analysis script

+a.
+Download the dataset from the above link
+1. Load the tidyverse package and bring the core files into r environment
+2. Combine the test and train datasets

+3. Tidy the dataset for easier use
+3a.
+Assign the activity labels to be descriptive and not code based 3b.
+Join those labels onto the y_file
+3c.
+Use the features file to provide the column names for x_train 3d.
+Gather only columns which refer to the mean or standard deviation (std) 3e.
+Drop () characters to make columns clearer

+4. Join labels into main dataset
+5. Produce summarised tidy dataset

 # Identifiers

 subject: the identifier of the test subject (one of thirty people)